-April 29, RTA opened its new $23-million Central Rail Maintenance Facility, the largest building at the rail complex on 20-acre East 55th Street site.
+April 29, RTA opened its new $23-million Central Rail Maintenance Facility (CRMF).

 July 1, RTA purchased Brecksville Road Transit Inc. for $300,000.

-1985, RTA marked its 10th anniversary.
-During its first decade, RTA spent more than $400 million on capital improvements, purchased more than 550 new buses, and carried more than 1 billion passengers.
+RTA's 10th anniversary.
+In 10 years, RTA spent more than $400 million on capital improvements, purchased 550+ new buses, and carried more than 1 billion passengers.